Adillwma/SDx4/README.md

 To run SDx4 Image Upscaler, follow these steps:

 1. Add the image(s) you wish to upscale by clicking the 'Add Images' button or add all the images in a folder at once by clicking the 'Add folder' button.
-   You can remove items added to the list by accident by selecting them on the list and clicking the 'Remove Selected' button

 2. Select the output directory you wish to save the upscaled image to on the right hand settings pane.